TheAdventSchool/codingclub/README.md

 print('Hello World');
 ```

-**Syntax** Rules that say what is a valid statement and what isn't.
+**Syntax**: Rules that say what is a valid statement and what isn't.
 Usually this means where punctuation goes (for example, the semicolon ; after 'Hello World' and the quote in 'Hello World')

-**Variable** A "box" in which you can store a single thing - like a number or text or an object.
+**Variable**: A "box" in which you can store a single thing - like a number or text or an object.
 ```Javascript
 var myFavoriteFlavor = 'Pistachio';
 ```

-**Literal** A number or string.
+**Literal**: A number or string.
 ```Javascript
 var stringLiteral = 'This is a test';
 var numberLiteral = 6;
 ```

-**Function** A group of statements that take some arguments and can return a value.
+**Function**: A group of statements that take some arguments and can return a value.
 ```Javascript
 function addThese(a,b) {
   return a + b;